vijay-chandar/.conky/README.md

-# .conky
+# README

-# Just my conky configuration to reproduce the dex-miladriel-ui conky setup
-# This work was inspired by seenaburns and his amazing ui futuristic desktop
+Just my conky configuration to reproduce the dex-miladriel-ui conky setup This work was inspired by seenaburns and his amazing ui futuristic desktop called dex-ui
-# called dex-ui

 To use this conky you have to copy it into your .conky folder under your home directory